pnp/powershell/documentation/Set-PnPTenant.md

 ```

 ### -EnableAzureADB2BIntegration
-Allows enablement of SharePoint and OneDrive integrartion with Azure AD B2B.
+Allows enablement of SharePoint and OneDrive integration with Azure AD B2B.
 See [this article]](https://learn.microsoft.com/sharepoint/sharepoint-azureb2b-integration) for more information.

 ```yaml
 Type: Boolean